mailan3003/retail-automation-test-v2/Promtps.md

 - Use pattern init standard data and create more test case data derived from the standard data for simple data management
 - Please write the test case and keywords in Vietnamese
 - Test case description must have describe the test logic with example data

+You are a senior .net developer and master robot framework, gherkin language, you have deep knowledge about Poin of Sale and ERP domain.
+Please don't hallucination,generate all api test cases for section "**Đánh giá khuyến mãi, voucher và điểm thưởng**" in the @CreateInvoiceAPILogic_Restructured.md  for CreateInvoice method of the @InvoiceApi.cs  that
+- Don't be lazy, miss one case is a serious problem.
+- Follow the @APIStructure.md  file to understand how API strtucture to read code and generate test case with request body and SQL query for verification.
+- Must strictly all rules, best practices, example in @APITestDesign.md file

+# Prompt update test data file to use common data
+- Please follow the rule in @APITestDesign.md to reuse common data.
+- Please check for undefined variable in this file and search it in @CommonData.robot .
+If you don't find it please use mcp to create a new record for it in the database and get back its value and use to define it in CommonData.robot